 Whether you're brand new to podcasts or a seasoned veteran, a good pair of headphones can make all the difference when recording or editing your next episode.
 Headphones allow you to monitor your audio during live sessions and hear tracks like your audience.
 They should have a comfortable fit that won't become fatiguing over long periods of use.
 They should also block out some ambient noise and have a neutral sound profile that ensures the clear and accurate reproduction of dialogue.

-Since many creators use a standalone mic to ensure a higher recording quality, we won't focus on the headphones' microphone performance in this article.
+Since many creators use a standalone mic to ensure a higher recording quality, we've mainly focused on headphones that don't have a built-in mic.
 We also prioritize wired picks on this list as a wireless Bluetooth connection can cause high audio lag.

 Oct 08, 2021: Checked our picks for product availability and accuracy.
 There hasn't been a change in our recommendations.

 Our recommendations above are what we think are currently the best headphones for podcasting to buy for most people in each price range.
 We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).